Holly Samos: After Evans

 When Samos left Virgin Radio she moved to the Century FM network/Century Digital presenting The Confessional and then the late night love show LoveLines.
-As a result of Jeremy Kyle taking over the late night weekly slot with Late Night Love, Samos was moved to an earlier evening slot in the weekends presenting '‘Hairbrush Divas'’ in late 2003.
+As a result of Jeremy Kyle taking over the late night weekly slot with Late Night Love, Samos was moved to an earlier evening slot in the weekends presenting Hairbrush Divas in late 2003.

 Samos also undertook a lot of commercial work during her career, she presented for the Formula One Jordan team, the BBC's Holiday programme, and a number of fashion and beauty shows.
 She also works as a professional voice-over artist.

 After Capital Radio took over Century Network, Samos moved to London's Heart 106.2 to present the Saturday breakfast show with Toby Anstis.
-She also returned to Virgin Radio as a swing shift DJ to cover radio shows from 2005 to present day.
+She also returned to Virgin Radio as a swing shift DJ.

-In March 2006, it was announced by BBC Radio Five Live that Samos had joined their Formula One team, and reported the latest news live from the pit lane and the paddock at each grand prix for five years.
+In March 2006, it was announced by BBC Radio 5 Live that Samos had joined their Formula One team, and reported the latest news live from the pit lane and the paddock at each grand prix.

 In January 2008 she became Virgin's presenter of Sunday Early Mornings 2 – 6 am.

 In 2010, she featured in the Codemasters game F1 2010, alongside David Croft (5 Live commentator).
 She has also been the voice behind the Renault F1 Official Podcast and Force India F1 Team Podcast.

-She was not part of the BBC Radio Five Live commentary team for the 2011 Formula One season.
+She was not part of the BBC Radio 5 Live commentary team for the 2011 Formula One season.

 After leaving BBC Radio 5 Live in 2011 Samos has worked for Formula One Management, Fanvision, AllSport, F1.com, hosts events for Formula One, various sport, music fashion and beauty companies.

 From 2011 to 2020, Samos provided the official live voiceovers for the Brit Awards.
-She also freelance presents on BBC Radio Oxford.
+She freelance presented weekend shows on BBC Radio Oxford from 2012.

+In 2021 Samos and the Radio 1 breakfast show team wrote and produced the 'Breaking Breakfast' podcast series which reached No.1 in the Apple charts.

+Samos is currently creating podcasts for the BBC and Formula 1.